DUNE/dune-computing-model/README.md

 # DUNE Computing Model

+## Editor's notes
+The layout of the document was changed in late December 2015: significant parts of it such as the "Requirements" and sections on computing for the DUNE prototypes were all moved to the appendix with the purpose to make it more readable.

+The "head" latex source is not "dune-cm-new-layout".

 ## Overview
 This repository contains materials of the DUNE Computing Model.
 The Computing Model document serves the following needs: